 Once a week, on Mondays, a poem arrives in my inbox.
 This is because a few years ago I signed up to receive the email version of American Life in Poetry, a column that shows up in newspapers around the country.
 More often than not, they are wonderful poems.
 The organization was started by Ted Kooser, whose poems I also love, who was the U.S. POET LAUREATE from 2004-2006.

-Ted Kooser writes about this week’s poem:
+Ted Kooser writes about this week’s poem in American Life in Poetry:

 Here’s an observant and thoughtful poem by Lisel Mueller about the way we’ve assigned human characteristics to the inanimate things about us.
 Mueller lives in Illinois and is one of our most distinguished poets.